 Explore underground Italy with a visit to Grotte di Castellana, a cave system of inestimable importance for the world’s natural heritage.
 These limestone caves, discovered in 1938, are the country’s longest natural subterranean network of passages.
 The caves teem with a huge variety of native wildlife, and contain an extraordinary range of underground landscapes, with some of the world’s most astonishing stalactite and stalagmite formations.
 Inside these caverns, natural light streams in through the ceiling, filtering down into the darkness and creating curious visual effects, which change according to the time of day and the season.
 Don’t miss the so-called "White Cave," which is often described as the most shining cave in the world because of the whiteness of its alabaster walls.
 Guided tours are available daily, but be sure to check the official website for exact times before you make the trip.
 Our Castellana Grotte trip maker website makes visiting Grotte di Castellana and other Castellana Grotte attractions simple, and helps you make a travel plan personal to you.

-Tours to Grotte di Castellana
+Create an itinerary including Grotte di Castellana

 Grotte di Castellana reviews

 I moved tens of kilometers to spend 2 hours waiting because they had told me beforehand that a reservation was not necessary more the caves are of no interest with illiterate guides who could not... more »

 These caves are worth a visit.
 You need to be comfortable walking up and down stairs/inclines/declines for a few kilometers in order to get through them.
 But if you can, you should NOT miss these... more »

 The cave itself is truly remarkable.
 It would have been a 5/5 rate if not quite poor organization: it is too crowded, groups are simply too big - due to narrow corridors, every group need to move in a line and as a result, guide is so far away that no information is available for 3/4 of the group.